kashaf874/Machine-Learning-Model-to-Predict-antimicrobial-Peptides-from-set-of-antimicrobial-Peptides-/README.md

 Modules      |  Discription
 -------------|-------------------------------------------------
--Conda	       |In which we install packages like python, Our working Environments Pfeature      |Pfeature allow us to compute properties of Amino Acid which will be crucial to Quantify the Molecular properties of peptides
+- Conda	       |In which we install packages like python, Our working Environments Pfeature      |Pfeature allow us to compute properties of Amino Acid which will be crucial to Quantify the Molecular properties of peptides
 Jupyter NoteBook/ Colab	|  Note book
 CD-Hit from bioconda	|A library allows us to fit or out any Redundancy in Peptide Sequence, meaning that peptide that are Much Similar will be removed, So We will get non-redundant and a unique sub set of Peptides that will be using in Molecular sequence